 As consumer audiences continue to evolve, new platforms and channels for marketing engagement are popping up.
 There seems to be a constant stream of new social apps and sites where consumers can research brands, ask questions, and engage with other consumers.
 Marketers must be able to manage and track all consumer interactions across these new and established platforms.
 AI solutions can analyze both structured data and unstructured, free-form data simultaneously, collecting every single consumer insight possible in one location.

 Marketers are constantly on the look out for the ‘next big thing’ when it comes to technology and industry advancements.
 Just think, only a few years ago marketing automation was considered ‘the next big thing’, but now marketers rely on the machine power as a daily standard for campaign execution.
 Upcoming marketing trends include virtual reality and augmented reality, which offer exciting new opportunities to bridge the gap between in-store experiences and online engagement.

-No matter where a consumer engages with a brand, VR and AR guarantee the experience is seamless and standardised.
-New marketing technologies on the horizon will only enhance content and make it easier for brands to deliver 1:1 personalised shopping experiences.
+No matter where a consumer engages with a brand, VR and AR guarantee the experience is seamless and standardized.
+New marketing technologies on the horizon will only enhance content and make it easier for brands to deliver 1:1 personalized shopping experiences.

 4. Going Mobile

 Online shoppers are no longer stuck behind desktops or in brick-and-mortar stores.
 More and more shoppers are relying solely on mobile when it comes to e-commerce, which means marketers are starting to refocus initiatives and resources on the mobile platform.
 Marketers must ensure that every single aspect of their online sites, from the homepage to the checkout screens, is optimized for mobile.